50 Best Gifts for Seniors: Things You’ve Never Thought Of

 The typical Claris Companion user is 80 years old with no computer experience, so you know this is a senior-friendly product.

-Older adults can enjoy one-touch video chat, see photos, browse the internet, use email, play games, check weather, and more.
+Older adults can enjoy one-touch video chat, see photos, browse the internet, use email, play games, check the weather, and more.

 Friendly, US-based customer support is available via telephone, chat, and email.